benhenshaw/rhythm/doc/final.md

 \newpage

 # Specification
+In order to approach the task of building a software stack for a video game, I sought to figure out what kinds of data I would be dealing with.
+I took this approach, as I find working with data and understanding the structure and patterns of data to be the most affective mindset, as opposed to constructing software in a more conceptual way.

+There were several kinds of data that I needed to manage.
+Data for graphics in the form of bitmaps, data for audio in the form of sample streams, data for user input, and the specifics of any on-disk asset formats.

+## Use of Mini-Games
 <!-- Discuss the range of interactions that the mini-games explore. -->
 In the titles that inspired this project, mini-games allow highly varied styles of game-play and aesthetics to be employed in a way that does not confuse the player; their expectations are to see something new and unexpected each time they start a new mini-game.
 To me, this is an enticing aspect of the design of these games as it opens the door to much creative freedom, in all aspects of design, broadening the range of experiences that a player can have.